Taiwan

 Award Profile

 All ETAs are also required to have a community engagement during the grant period.
 ETAs share their skills, learn from others, affect the lives of others, and experience the joy of serving people from different cultures.
 This service work is in the assigned host community - making person-to-person connections and genuinely contributing to making their communities better.
 Projects are organized to help deliver services identified by local coordinators.
-They are expected to complete 8 hours of community service each semester to foster their engagement with the community.
-The activities can be varied such as storytelling in the library, assisting the club activities in the elderly home, beach cleaning, etc. They can sign up for the community service related to their own interests through their local coordinators.
+ETAs are expected to complete 8 hours of community service each semester to foster their engagement with the community.
+The activities can be varied such as storytelling in the library, assisting the club activities in the elderly home, beach cleaning, etc. They can sign up for community service related to their interests through their local coordinators.

-Note: To assist in placement, candidates should indicate preferences in the Statement of Grant Purpose for any or all of the following: elementary schools, junior high schools, universities, rural areas, urban areas, minority areas, underprivileged areas, large city, small city, town, village, and/or island.
-Also for the community engagement, please describe what type of activities you enjoy, and can contribute to a project that employs your skills.
+In terms of community engagement, please describe what types of activity you enjoy, and can contribute to a project that employs your skills.
 Preferences are taken into consideration, but final assignments are based on the needs of the program.

 Grantees are supported by local coordinators in each site and by TEFL, Bilingual Education, and Intercultural Communication advisors throughout the grant period.
 Grantees are required to attend a month-long orientation at the beginning of the grant period, and biweekly TEFL and cross-cultural workshops each semester, and to submit regular reports on their educational and cultural experiences.